craigargh/devops-notes/README.md

 With describe you can see things like whether the node has enough resources (e.g. memory, disk space, CPU).
 You can also views labels for the node, CPU usage and limits, and the pods running on the node.

-### Kubernetes Components

 There are various cluster components that make up a Kubernetes cluster.
 They are deployed automatically by Kubernetes when the cluster is created.
 They all run in the `Kube-system` namespace.
+A name space is used to organise components into a group.
+For example an `payments-api` namespace could be used to group resources used for a payments API.

 The Kubernetes Proxy is used for routing network traffic and load balancing.
 The proxy is present on every node in the cluster.
 To deploy it on every node, Kubernetes uses a `DaemonSet`.